maxalmonte14/blog/en/20181123starting-with-dot-net-core-in-linux-tdd-style.md

 ## Setting up the workspace

-Install the [.NET Core SDK](https://www.microsoft.com/net/download), we will be using 2.1 version.
+Install the [.NET Core SDK](https://www.microsoft.com/net/download), we will be using version 2.1.

 Download and install [Visual Studio Code](https://code.visualstudio.com/Download).